kenthejr/dids-memo-fields/hip-55.md

 ## Abstract

 This specification provides a standard way to use Decentralized Identifiers (DIDs) within the memo fields of Hedera state entity memo fields and thereby support the issuance of Verifiable Credentials about Hedera state entities.
+Just as the owner of a Hedera entity demonstrates that ownership and so claims associated authorizations via signatures with the private key(s) corresponding to the entity, a controller of a DID demonstrates that control via signatures with (likely) a different private key.
+Consequently, the DID controller can, when engaging in off-Hedera interactions, effectively demonstrate their association to the Hedera state entity without any on-Hedera transaction.

 ## Motivation